Procedure Guide ·Intestinal Blockage Surgery ·2026

 4What objects do dogs most commonly swallow?

-The most common foreign bodies: socks, underwear, toys (especially squeakers and stuffing), corn cobs, bones, rocks, sticks, hair ties, string and ribbon, peach pits, and plastic wrappers.
+Most common: socks, underwear, toys, corn cobs, bones, rocks, hair ties, and string.
 Puppies and young dogs are most likely to eat non-food items.
-Some breeds are more prone — Labrador Retrievers are notorious for eating everything.
+Labs are notorious for ingesting almost anything.

 5How can I prevent my dog from eating foreign objects?

 Keep socks, underwear, and small objects out of reach.
-Supervise play, discard damaged toys, and choose size-appropriate options that can't be swallowed.
-Teach a strong 'leave it' command and crate known chewers when unsupervised.
+Supervise play and discard damaged toys.
+Teach 'leave it' and crate known chewers when unsupervised.

 6How do vets diagnose intestinal blockage?

-X-rays are the first step, showing metal objects, bones, and gas patterns indicating obstruction.
-Ultrasound is better at detecting soft objects like fabric; contrast studies may follow if imaging is inconclusive.
+X-rays show metal objects and gas patterns indicating obstruction.
+Ultrasound detects soft objects like fabric better.
 Blood work checks for dehydration and infection.

 7Does pet insurance cover intestinal blockage surgery?

-Yes, intestinal blockage surgery is one of the most commonly covered procedures.
-It's typically classified as an accident with a short waiting period (48 hours to 14 days).
-Diagnostics, surgery, hospitalization, and medication are all covered.
-Even repeat foreign body surgeries are usually covered, though some insurers may flag chronic ingestion.
-This is a primary reason many owners get pet insurance.
+Yes - one of the most commonly covered procedures.
+Classified as an accident with a short waiting period (48 hours to 14 days).
+Diagnostics, surgery, hospitalization, and medication are covered.
+Repeat surgeries are usually covered.

 Marcel Janik, founder of RealVetCost